cp-algorithms/cp-algorithms/src/data_structures/segment_tree.md

 ## Advanced version of Segment Trees

-A Segment Tree is a very flexible data structure, and allows extensions in many different directions.
+A Segment Tree is a very flexible data structure, and allows variations and extensions in many different directions.
 Let's try to categorize them below.

-### More complex queries and updates
+### More complex queries

-It can be quite obvious to change the Segment Tree in a direction, such that it computes different queries (e.g. computing the minimum / maximum instead of the sum), but it also can be very nontrivial.
+It can be quite easy to change the Segment Tree in a direction, such that it computes different queries (e.g. computing the minimum / maximum instead of the sum), but it also can be very nontrivial.

 ### Finding the minimum / maximum